 - 32 are protected by flashing signs or flashing lights plus bells.

 Road level crossing collisions

-Over the past ten years, there were:
+Over the past 10 years:

 - 37 per cent occurred where flashing lights and bells were installed (flashing lights and bells eliminate about 65 per cent of collisions)